Reykjadalur Valley - Bathe in a Hot River in South Iceland!

 There are even hot springs inside the cliff here!
 When the hot springs boil they touch the cliff and make a clicking sound.
 It is amazing listening to this.

-After visiting the hot spring area go a bit further into the canyon and on the left hand side you will find this beautiful small rift with clicking hot springs inside the walls of the rift.
+After visiting the hot spring area go a bit further into the canyon and on the left-hand side you will find this beautiful small rift with clicking hot springs inside the walls of the rift.

 I took a video of the clicking hot springs to listen to at home.
-I had accidentally turned the camera on the side when I took the video, so I turned it on YouTube, which made the video really narrow, but you will get the general idea of the mystique of this beautiful rift :)
+I had accidentally turned the camera to the side when I took the video, so I turned it on YouTube, which made the video really narrow, but you will get the general idea of the mystique of this beautiful rift :)

-In the valley there are several endangered species of geothermal plants.
+In the valley, there are several endangered species of geothermal plants.